 Other Scicli highlights

-Among the civil (non-religious) buildings, the Palazzo Beneventano is among the most interesting, and certainly stands out for the inventiveness of the balconies with the bizarre grotesques.
+Among the civil buildings in Scicli the Palazzo Beneventano is among the most interesting, and certainly stands out for the inventiveness of the balconies decorated with bizarre grotesques.

 For gourmets the traditional cuisine of Scicli offers fresh and semi-mature cheeses, and a speciality called “pasta ’ncasciata.”